Why the 3-2-1 rule is vital for your business

 Windows built-in backup tools

-Microsoft has packaged two options for you to choose from when backing up Windows 10 data: the newer File History introduced in Windows 8, or the more traditional image backup introduced in Vista but most notable from Windows 7.
+Microsoft has packaged two options for you to backup Windows 10 data: the newer File History introduced in Windows 8, or the more traditional image backup introduced in Vista but most notable from Windows 7.

 How to back up your files to an external hard drive or network location using Windows Backup